 I know how it was before, when you felt like you needed a lot of things when going out with a newborn, but the truth is, you only need 13 items for your newborn’s diaper bag.

 It’s even less if you’re leaving the house with a breastfed newborn!

 Click here to learn the 13 items for a diaper bag essentials for your newborn.

 Feed your newborn first

 If you still have some time to spare, breastfeed or give formula milk to your baby first.
-So you won’t get too stressed when traveling takes too long and the baby starts fussing for his/ her milk and you’re trying to look for something in your diaper bag.
+So you won’t get too stressed when your baby starts fussing for his/ her milk and you’re trying to look for something in your diaper bag.

 Prepare their milk

 For formula fed babies, if you don’t have the time to feed them but you know more or less on the way, they’d get hungry soon, prepare their milk before leaving the house.

 Have one bottle filled with milk in your diaper bag.

 That way, you don’t need to look for a place to prepare the milk.
 You can just easily whip it out and give it to your baby.